aeckar/usf-cse-resources/reviews/CDA3103_review2.md

 | `bltu rs1, rs2, imm`  | `rs1` < `rs2` *(unsigned)*    |
 | `bgeu rs1, rs2, imm`  | `rs1` > `rs2` *(unsigned)*    |

-- Less than/greater than or equal to?
-TODO

 ### S-Type Instructions
 Used for writing values to arrays.